Continuously variable transmission: Passenger vehicles

 In 1958, the Dutch DAF 600 became the first mass-production car to use a CVT.
 Its Variomatic transmission was used in several vehicles built by DAF and Volvo until the 1980s.

-In 1987, the ECVT, the first electronically controlled steel-belted CVT, was introduced as an optional transmission on the Subaru Justy, Production was limited to 500 units per month due to Van Doorne's limited production output.
+In 1987, the ECVT, the first electronically controlled steel-belted CVT, was introduced as an optional transmission on the Subaru Justy, Production was limited to 500 units per month due to the limited production output of Van Doorne Transmissie, the company that had taken over the Variomatic patents from DAF.
 In June of that year, supplies increased to 3,000 per month, leading Subaru to make the CVT available in the Rex kei car.
 Subaru has also supplied its CVTs to other manufacturers (e.g., the 1992 Nissan Micra and Fiat Uno and Panda).
 Also in 1987, second-generation Ford Fiesta and first-generation Fiat Uno were introduced with steel-belted CVTs, which are called CTX and Unomatic in Ford and Fiat, respectively.

 The 1996 sixth-generation Honda Civic introduced a pulley-based Honda Multi Matic (HMM) CVT which included a multi-plate clutch, not a torque converter, to prevent idle creep.

+The 1997 XW10 Toyota Prius introduced a new kind of CVT know as the Toyota Hybrid System (THS), and in later Toyota hybrid models as the Hybrid Synergy Drive, after further development.
+The THS performs better than other CVTs because it has no belts or chains but instead uses Epicyclic gearing setup with two inputs, with an electric motor coupled to one input, the engine to the other, and the output to the wheels through the differential.
+As the speed of the electric motor is varied, the effective gear ratio between the engine and wheels varies giving all of the advantages of a CVT with much improved reliability, it does however require higher power electrical systems and more complex electronics than a conventional car has available.

 Use of CVTs then spread in the following years to models including the 1998 Nissan Cube, 1999 Rover 25 and 1999 Audi A6.

 The 1999 Nissan Cedric (Y34) used a toroidal CVT—unlike the pulley-based designs used by other manufacturers—marketed as the Nissan Extroid, which incorporated a torque converter.
 Nissan then switched from toroidal to pulley-based CVTs in 2003 marketed as the Nissan Xtronic.
 The version of the CVT used with the VQ35DE engine in the fourth-generation Nissan Altima is claimed to be capable of transmitting higher torque loads than other belt CVTs.

 The 2019 Toyota Corolla (E210) is available with a CVT assisted by a physical "launch gear" alongside the CVT pulley.
 At speeds of up to 25 mph, the launch gear is used to increase acceleration and reduce stress on the CVT.
 Above this speed, the transmission switches over to the CVT.

 Marketing terms for CVTs include "Lineartronic" (Subaru), "Xtronic" (Jatco, Nissan, Renault), INVECS-III (Mitsubishi), Multitronic (Volkswagen, Audi), "Autotronic" (Mercedes-Benz) and "Intelligent Variable Transmission (IVT)" (Hyundai, Kia).